 Make Ahead Tips

-Mexican chicken soup is perfect as a make-ahead meal.
+This is a great make-ahead meal.
 The flavors blend and taste even more scrumptious a day or two after cooking.
-Make a big batch of Mexican chicken soup recipe and it will be perfect for lunches as well as a dinner entree.
+Make a big batch of this recipe and it will be perfect for lunches as well as a dinner entree.

 Mexican salads on the side for a Mexican soup?
 Why not!